zouyajing/FLVIS/README.md

 ```
 2.d Save the reconstructed model using `pcl`.
 Open the third terminal, and enter `rosservice call /save_map`.
 The loop closing thread will run saveMapCallback function to perform pcl reconstrcution.

 2.e Save the reconstructed model using `open3d`.
 In the second terminal, enter 'q', and the loop closing thread will run save_callback function to perform TSDF reconstrcution.
+Noticed that, the TSDF reconstruction can only be performed in a small workspace.
+It will fail in the long tunnel due to the memrory cost.

 2.f The reconstruction demo is